Mock Trial Team Looks Sharp At Loyola

 November 18, 2009

-A Pacific McGeorge team turned in a strong performance in the prestigious Loyola Los Angeles 8th Annual National Civil Trial Competition, held November 12-14, 2009.
+A McGeorge team turned in a strong performance in the prestigious Loyola Los Angeles 8th Annual National Civil Trial Competition, held November 12-14, 2009.

 Kim Bowman, '11, Chris Chin, '10, Lauren Layne, '10 and David Wiksell, '10, battled their way into the semi-finals of the invitation-only tournament before falling to the University of Houston.
 Tim Balcom, '97, coached the local team.
 Stetson University, which had taken the measure of Georgetown in the semis, won the championship.